wri/dl_jobs/README.md

             - if false: run locally
         name<str>: name used in naming tasks and log/results files. defaults to method_name. noisy<bool>: more logs/print-outs when noisy
+        save_results<bool|str>:
-        save_results<bool|str>: save results as ndjson. if str: use str as filename results_dir<str>: directory to save results
+            save (non-error) results as ndjson. if str: use str as filename save_errors<bool|str>:
+            save "errors-results" as ndjson. if str: use str as filename "error-results" are:
+                - strings that begin with ERROR
+                - dicts that contain ERROR=True at the top level results_dir<str>: directory to save results
+        errors_dir<str>: directory to save errors
         results_timestamp<bool>: add timestamp to results filename
         log<bool|str>: write logs. if str: use str as filename log_dir<str>: log directory